-A fresh should begin with small fans, like our fans size in 21"x38" or 24"x41" fan, which will be a good choice.
-With the small fans, you can learn how to move the fan when you turn so that what the fan concealed when you change your position, of course, you’d better practice in front of a mirror.
+A fresh should begin with small fans, like our fans size in 21"x38" or single layer 24"x41" fan, which will be a good choice.
+With the small fans, you can learn how to move the feathers fans when you turn so that what the fan concealed when you change your position, of course, you’d better practice in front of a mirror.

 Holding the Fan

 When you first handle your fans, be sure to spend some time gliding them through the air and feeling the resistance of the feathers against the air.
 This is something you want to work with, not against.
 Working with that resistance will give you grace and energy.

 While you practice handling the fans, keep in mind the placement of your hands when you find a move or pose you like.
 The key to fan dance choreography is keeping track of the positions of your hands and arms as well as the positions of your fans.

 Cup and Reveal